Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

  - "In which block does the deposit occur?" (`env.block.number`)
  - "At which time does the deposit occur?" (`env.block.timestamp`)
  - (and many more)

+Notice that each function must get an `env` variable as its first parameter:
+`deposit(e, amount);`.

+By default, the Certora prover will ignore all states where any function call reverts, and they will not be considered violations of the rule.
+We will learn more about this topic in the next lesson.

 To use the Certora Prover on this contract, run the following command line: